The Historic Gympie Station, Tozer Street is a traditional Queensland building which has been fully restored to its former glory.

 Nestled in the centre of the Mary Valley, Amamoor is an historic town bordered by Amamoor State Forest and a Forest Reserve which is home to more than 120 species of birds.
 Here the train will turn around on the restored turntable.
 You can watch this fascinating process or explore the quaint community of Amamoor.

-The train journey through the Mary Valley is scheduled to commence in Autumn 2018.
+The train journey through the Mary Valley is scheduled to commence late Autumn 2018 dependent on track and structures.